Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When designing a model from scratch, or converting an existing model to obtain a final model compatible with the AEE, consider compatibility at these distinct
+When designing a model from scratch, or converting an existing model to obtain a final Akida-compatible model, consider compatibility at these distinct
 levels: